-EDUC 3002 PRE-STUDENT TEACHING FIELD EXPERIENCES II This course is designed to advance the student's awareness and skills of classroom activities by serving in the role of a paraprofessional for a minimum of seventy-five hours in the public school.
-This course should be taken concurrently with EDUC 3334 Teaching Strategies, Adaptations, and Modification in Education.
-(Prerequisites: Pre-Student Teaching Field Experience I and admission to Teacher Education)
+EDUC 3002 INTERNSHIP FOR STUDENT TEACHING

+This course begins the student teaching experience and also provides pre-service teachers their first opportunity to practice their teaching skills in a public school classroom.
+Fifty hours service/practice teaching are required for successful completion.
+This course is to be taken concurrently with EDUC 3434 Teaching Strategies and Progress Monitoring(Prerequisites:Pre-Student Teaching Field Experience I and admission to Teacher Eduction)

-EDUC 3113 EDUCATIONAL MEASUREMENT, ASSESSMENT, & EVALUATION The unit ensures that teacher candidates acquire principles and methods of measurement and evaluation in the schools by including the administration, scoring, and interpretation of standardized tests and construction of teacher-made tests and learn to apply the professional and pedagogical knowledge and skills to become competent to work with all students.
+EDUC 3113 EDUCATIONAL MEASUREMENT, ASSESSMENT, & EVALUATION The unit ensures that teacher candidates acquire principles and methods of measurement and evaluation in the schools by including the administration, scoring, and interpretation of standardized tests and construction of teacher-made tests and learn to apply the professional and pedagogical knowledge and skills to become 2019-2021 Undergraduate & Graduate Catalog competent to work with all students.
 (Prerequisite: admission to Teacher Education)

-EDUC 3313 TECHNOLOGY INTEGRATION FOR THE CLASSROOM This course focuses on the integration of technology into the PK-12 curricula.
-A hands-on approach gives students experience in planning and developing technologybased products and activities that address state academic standards andnational educational technology standards.
+EDUC 3313 TECHNOLOGY INTEGRATION FOR THE CLASSROOMThis course focuses on the integration of technology into the PK-12 curricula.
+A hands-on approach gives students experience in planning and developing technology-based products and activities that address state academic standards andnational educational technology standards.
 (Prerequisites:CIS 1003 or BIM 1553 with a grade of C or better)